vishnukumarkvs/notes/ccna.md

 - 25Gig network uses SFP
 - SFP = Small Form-factor Pluggable transceiver.
 It is hot swappable which uses optical fibre as connection
 - The above is called 25Gig ethernet cable
-- Nrmal laptops have normal ethernet cable with RJ45 connector
+-  laptops have normal ethernet cable with RJ45 connector